dongskyler/vaniquery/README.md

 This command line interface (CLI) app helps you convert jQuery to vanilla JavaScript.

-Once upon a time (since 2006), jQuery offers great convenience to JavaScript developers.
-However, 14 years later, vanilla JavaScript can do much more.
+Once upon a time, jQuery offers great convenience to JavaScript developers.
+However, now vanilla JavaScript has been improved and standardized across all modern browsers.
 More often than you think, you don't always need jQuery.
-Removing jQuery dependency means your web app can run faster and be loaded faster.
-It also makes it easier when you migrate your existing web app to more modern libraries or frameworks, such as React/Redux.
+Removing jQuery dependency means your web app can be loaded faster.
+It also makes it easier when you migrate your existing web app to more modern libraries or frameworks, such as React.

+This app helps you convert jQuery syntax to vanilla JavaScript ones.

 ---